-Prior to the Merger Transactions, Eidos issued its own equity-based awards under the Eidos 2016 Equity Incentive Plan and the Eidos 2018 Stock Option and Incentive Plan (collectively, the "Eidos Plans").
-Upon closing of the Merger Transactions, we issued 2,776,672 stock options to purchase common stock of BridgeBio and 25,972 shares of BridgeBio RSUs to 88 employees of Eidos under the Eidos Award Exchange in exchange for their then outstanding common stock options and RSUs under the Eidos Plans (the "Replaced Awards").
+Prior to the Merger Transactions, Eidos issued its own equity-based awards under the Eidos 2016 Equity Incentive Plan and the Eidos 2018 Stock Option and Incentive Plan, or collectively, the Eidos Plans.
+Upon closing of the Merger Transactions, we issued 2,776,672 stock options to purchase common stock of BridgeBio and 25,972 shares of BridgeBio RSUs to 88 employees of Eidos under the Eidos Award Exchange in exchange for their then outstanding common stock options and RSUs under the Eidos Plans, or the Replaced Awards.
 The awards issued in the Eidos Award Exchange have the same vesting terms and conditions as the Replaced Awards.
 We evaluated the exchange of the awards as a modification under ASC 718 and recognized no incremental compensation cost from such modification.

 Stock-based compensation under the Eidos Plans from January 1, 2021 until the closing of the Merger Transactions was not material.
-For the year ended December 31, 2020 and 2019, Eidos recognized stock-based compensation expense of \$10.9 million and \$5.4 million, respectively, which comprised mainly of expenses related to stock options under the Eidos Plans.
+For the year ended December 31, 2020, Eidos recognized stock-based compensation expense of \$10.9 million which comprised mainly of expenses related to stock options under the Eidos Plans.

-For the years ended December 31, 2020 and 2019, the fair value of employee of Eidos stock option awards was estimated at the date of grant using a Black-Scholes option-pricing model with the following assumptions:
+For the year ended December 31, 2020, the fair value of Eidos stock option awards was estimated at the date of grant using a Black-Scholes model with the following assumptions:

-Year Ended Decemb Year Ended December 31,
+Year Ended December 31, 2020

-2020 2019

-Expected term (in years) 6.06 6.07
+Expected term (in years) 6.06

-Expected volatility 72.1 % 72.4%
+Expected volatility 72.1 %

-Risk-free interest rate 0.52 % 1.95 %
+Risk-free interest rate 0.52 %

 Dividend yield

 Eidos likewise issued RSUs under the Eidos Plans and had ESPP program under its 2018 Employee Stock Purchase Plan.
-For the year ended December 31, 2020 and 2019, stock-based compensation expense under these equity awards were not material.
+For the year ended December 31, 2020 stock-based compensation expense under these equity awards was not material.